 Speaking of which, it’s been a year since I purchased one of these for when I go to work out at Orangetheory Fitness.
 While it works well in the gym, the complimentary OTbeat that would allow one to monitor their out-of-the-gym workouts has always given me trouble.
-Outside of the gym, I always have trouble pairing the HRT to my phone, and the app has a tendency to crash mid-workout, irrevocably out your session data.
+Outside of the gym, I always have trouble pairing the sensor to my phone, and the app has a tendency to crash mid-workout, irrevocably out your session data.
 This happened most recently during my bike ride to Baltimore’s Inner Harbor.
-It’s also happened when I’ve attempted to use the monitor and app at a gym during business trips or on vacation.
+It’s also happened when I’ve attempted to use the sensor and app at a gym during business trips or on vacation.

-The Polar H10 is the latest version of Polar’s chest strap monitor, replacing the H7.
+The Polar H10 is the latest version of Polar’s chest strap sensor, replacing the H7.
 The strap has been improved, and the pod is slimmer.
 It still supports Bluetooth but it seems Polar dropped ANT+ support so you can’t synch this with some gym equipment.
 Not important to me.
 Here’s a nicely detailed review at The 5K Runner.
 Part of the purchasing decision making process was a product that worked with good apps.
 The Polar H10 worked with a bunch like the Polar Beat, UA Record, etc. That’s good because I need good app options.

 Polar apparently offers two apps, Polar Beat and Polar Flow.
 The Polar Flow app is the smartphone gateway to the internet for Polar’s sports watches.
 The Flow app doesn’t record a session itself, but seems to be for overall fitness monitoring like UA Record app.
 The Polar Beat app uses your smartphone as a recording device and you pair the H10 within the app.
 Apparently, the H10 also caches data.
 It says it will cache one exercise.
 That one exercise can be 65 hours long and data is stored on a per second basis.
 I guess you can pair it with your phone, kick off a workout, then leave your phone in the hotel room?